 Menu

-This policy and its associated procedures, definitions, and forms have been established to provide consistent fiscal and administrative practices among the various service center units, and to ensure compliance with both government regulations and Dartmouth's internal accounting policies.
+This policy and its associated procedures, definitions, and forms have been established to provide consistent fiscal and administrative practices among the various service center units, and to ensure compliance with both government regulations, Dartmouth's institutional policies and Dartmouth's internal accounting policies.

 Given the complexity and breadth of knowledge and infrastructure necessary to effectively and compliantly operate a Service Center, this policy, and its associated procedures set forth the framework for creation and ongoing oversight of the financial and administrative aspects of these centers.
 While the focus of this document is administrative and financial in nature, Service Center managers are required to be knowledgeable of and comply with all other relevant Dartmouth policies.